korinnalindemann/korinnalindemann.github.io/_pages/research.md

   </li>

   <li>
-    <b> Communism and Redistribution Preferences: Evidence from an Experimental Online Game </b>
+     Communism and Redistribution Preferences: Evidence from an Experimental Online Game
     <details >
       <summary>Abstract <br><sub>Under review, <i>Draft available upon request</i></sub></summary>
       <sub> Under what circumstances do negative portrayals of communism lead to a backlash against redistribution?
 Building on literature of authoritarian legacies, I suggest that negatively depicting an authoritarian regime can affect